DeveloperJose/JS-AWBW-User-Scripts/README.md

 Below are the changes from the original script:
 * Added sound effects: subs and stealths hiding and unhiding, CO and Super CO Power becoming available, units getting trapped, loaded missile silos being launched, units making progress capturing a property, pipe seams getting attacked (prepare to be surprised)
 * Added the option to switch between AW1, AW2, AW:Dual Strike, and AW:Reboot Camp soundtracks.
-* When a turn change happens, if the next CO is the same as the previous CO the music won't restart.
+Note that in AW1 there are no special power themes.
 * Each song will continue where it left off the last time it played instead of always starting at the beginning.
-* If you change the turn with the turn selector checkbox during a replay (the one with the numbers) the music will change accordingly as well.
+This means when a turn change happens, if the next CO is the same as the previous CO the music won't restart.
+* Fixed issues where some replay controls weren't updating the music properly.
+* Added cursor moving sound effects to design map page.

 ![Picture of the music player icon on the browser](./AWBW_Music_Player_1.png)